Reasons You May Need So Much Reassurance In A Relationship

 Anxious attachment

-They may also struggle to feel reassured and need constant reassurance in a relationship regarding whether their partner loves them or whether everything is stable.
+People with an anxious attachment style may also struggle to feel reassured and seek constant reassurance in a relationship regarding whether their partner loves them or whether everything is stable.
 Anxious attachment can cause clingy, demanding, and anxious behaviors.
-This style can cause a desperation for reassurance.
+This style can lead to a desperate desire for reassurance.

 Avoidant attachment